Rule of marteloio: The traverse problem

 yielding up the solutions ritorno = 70 miles and total avanzo = 98.99 miles.
 This means that if the ship bears NE from its current position (C), it will reach its original intended course after 70 miles of sailing on the NE bearing.
 By the time it reaches its junction point (D), it will have covered 98.99 miles of its original intended course.
 There it can straighten its bearing N and sail the remaining 30 miles or so to Genoa.

 Unfortunately, Medieval sailors with the rudimentary educational levels of the 14th and 15th centuries, were not likely to know the Law of Sines or manipulate it with ease.
-As a result, Medieval navigators needed simpler and more accessible method of calculation.
+As a result, Medieval navigators needed a simpler and more accessible method of calculation.

 Rules

 Ramon Llull's "miliaria"

 The scholar-cleric Ramon Llull of Majorca, was the first writer to refer to a rule to solve the traverse problem of navigation.
 In his Arbor Scientiae (1295), in the section of questions on geometry, Llul writes:

 How do mariners measure miles at sea (miliaria in mari)?
 Mariners consider the four general winds, that is to say the eastern, western, northern and southern, and also another four winds that lie between them, grec (NE), exaloch (SE), lebeg (SW) and maestre (NW).
 And they look carefully at the center of the circle in which the winds (rhumbs) meet at angles; they consider when a ship travels by the East wind (levant) 100 miles from the center, how many miles it would make on the southeast (exaloch) wind; and for 200 miles, they double the number by multiplying and then they know how many miles there are from the end of each 100 miles in an easterly direction to the corresponding point in a southeasterly direction.
 And for this they have this instrument [a mathematical table?] and a chart, rutter, needle and the pole star."

 What Llull seems to be trying to explain is that a ship actually sailing E, but intending to sail SE, it can figure out how much of its intended southeastward distance it has already made good – what Italians called the "avanzar", but Lull seems to call the "miliaria in mari".
 Llull does not explain exactly how, but refers only to an "instrument", presumably some sort of trigonometric table.
 Lull is implying that mariners can calculate the miliaria on the intended course by multiplying the distance actually sailed on the erroneous course by the cosine of the angle between the two routes.

 Ramon Lull's miliaria in mari, from his 1295 example.